-NOTE: Some claimants ie those protected by the ‘SDP Gateway’, will be able to make a new claims for Income-Related ESA or Income-Based Jobseekers Allowance.
+NOTE: Some claimants ie those protected by the ‘SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021)’, will be able to make a new claims for Income-Related ESA or Income-Based Jobseekers Allowance.

 If they are not already receiving Council Tax Support they should make a claim as soon as possible from their Local Authority.

 If they have school age children they may now be entitled to free school meals.

 4 week run-on